ExtendRealityLtd/Tilia.Visuals.InteractableHighlighter.Unity/Documentation/API/InteractableHighlighterConfigurator.md

 #### HighlighterProxyEmitter

-The linked InteractorFacade for highlighting.
+The linked InteractorFacadeEventProxyEmitter for highlighting.

 ##### Declaration